The scale of what we’re designing has shifted from products, to companies, to economic systems.

 Who we’re designing for has expanded from a solitary user to an intimately connected web of people, spanning the globe.

-New tools such as artificial intelligence, the internet of things, and synthetic biology mean our design ambitions are limited only by our imagination.
+New tools such as artificial intelligence, the internet of things, and biomimicry mean our design ambitions are limited only by our imagination.

 Meanwhile, creativity has never been more important: the global economy is stuttering and disruptive technologies challenge established business models.

 A new mindset for business is emerging.
 It’s worth around a trillion dollars, will drive innovation in tomorrow’s companies, and reshape every part of our lives.

 But making the shift isn’t easy.
 That’s why we created this guide: to help innovators create more elegant, effective, creative solutions for the circular economy.
 Solutions that are invaluable for people, give businesses a competitive advantage, and are regenerative for our world.

 You might be questioning the health of our organisations, social systems, and business models.
 With good reason: companies are currently deeply rooted in a linear approach to growth - make, use, dispose.

 The design thinking approach that underpins this guide allows you to explore new ways to create sustainable, resilient, long-lasting value in the circular economy – giving you the creative confidence to redesign the world around you.

 Have designed a new form of packaging made of mycelium, or mushroom “roots”.
 Cheap, plentiful, and easy to grow, they become compost once you’re done with them.